pioug/petit-reddit/README.md

 > petit-reddit is a web client for Reddit

-- Deployed as CloudFare Workers
+- Deployed as CloudFlare Workers
 - No client-side JavaScript

 Try it: